How Can You Tell If You Have High Emotional Intelligence? – Part II

 There are various tests that can help you identify your emotional intelligence level, such as the Emotional Intelligence 2.0 test.
 However, these tests have their limitations in that EQ is intangible, making it difficult to precisely measure.

 There are certain ways to estimate your overall emotional intelligence that don’t involve taking a test (most of which aren’t free).
-There are a number of markers that accompany those with a high emotional intelligence, such as the following:
+There are a number of markers that accompany those with high emotional intelligence, such as the following:

 A Curiosity About People